Crossmint/connect/README.md

       async function connectToCrossmint() {
         // Initialize the Crossmint connect.
         const _crossmintConnect = new CrossmintEVMWalletAdapter({
-          apiKey: "", // Parameter deprecated, do not put any API key / secret here.
-Leave blank with ""
           chain: BlockchainTypes.ETHEREUM, // BlockchainTypes.ETHEREUM || BlockchainTypes.POLYGON.
 For solana use BlockchainTypes.SOLANA
         });